 People's travel preferences are changing, and Pierce Transit is working hard to expand innovative transportation services that work most effectively for the community.
-In 2021, the agency plans on launching two new micro-transit zones in the Tacoma Tideflats area, as well as in the Spanaway-Parkland-Midland areas.
-These on-demand zones will provide more public transportation options to residents with currently limited fixed route bus services.
-The agency will also resume limited micro-transit service along Ruston Way, parts of the town of Ruston, a section of Dock Street, and part of the Tideflats along the Thea Foss Waterway.
+In late summer 2022, the agency will launch two new micro-transit zones in the Tacoma Tideflats area, as well as in the Spanaway-Parkland-Midland areas.
+These on-demand zones provide more public transportation options to residents who currently have limited fixed route bus services.
+The agency resumed limited micro-transit service along Ruston Way, parts of the town of Ruston, a section of Dock Street, and part of the Tideflats along the Thea Foss Waterway.
 All micro-transit services are now branded under the "PT Runner" umbrella using wheelchair accessible vans equipped with a ramp so mobility devices can come on board.
 Each Runner vehicle can accommodate one mobility device or bicycle.